WhiteTomX/AzureSaturday/2024-01-27-RoleAssignments/main.md

 # What to expect?

-- Invisible Eligible Role Assignments in Portal
+- Invisible not yet active Eligible Role Assignments in Portal
 - Role Assignments that's shouldn't be possible via API

 ---